 preceding 14 days.
 Note: boarding may be denied.

-- All Passengers are required to bring and wear face mask for the duration of the crossing and must maintain a physical distance of 2m between themselves and other passengers and crew while on board.
+- All Passengers are required to bring and wear double layer face mask for the duration of the crossing and must maintain a physical distance of 2m between themselves and other passengers and crew while on board.

 - NO food, beverage or retail service will be available for passengers.